 To save the aligned pdb file, go to File > Save PDB… in Chimera.

-One can also calculate a FSC curve between the pdb model and the volume now that they are aligned.
+One can also calculate a FSC curve between the pdb model and the volume now that they are aligned, but its quite a bit more complicated than with the new denss.align.py script.
 First, we must create a volume object from our pdb model.
 In the Fit in Map window, click the “Options” button.
 Click the check box next to “Use map simulated from atoms, resolution”.
 We need to enter an appropriate resolution in the box.
 An appropriate resolution is that determined by the DENSS averaging procedure (see here for details).
 Enter the resolution in the box and press Enter.
 This should create a new molmap object in the Model Panel (though you may not see anything in the main window).
 Click on the check box under “S” in the Model Panel to show the map in the main window.
-To calculate FSC, the new map must be resampled onto the same grid as the final_avg_ali2ref.hdf map.
-To do this, type in the Chimera command line (make sure your model IDs are correct; here my molmap model is #1.1 in the Model Panel and my final_avg_ali2ref.hdf file is #0):
+To calculate FSC, the new map must be resampled onto the same grid as the 6lyz_avg.mrc map.
+To do this, type in the Chimera command line (make sure your model IDs are correct; here my molmap model is #1.1 in the Model Panel and my 6lyz_avg.mrc file is #0):

 Now we need to save that resampled map as an MRC file.
 Go to the Volume Viewer window and select File > Save map as… (make sure you have selected the new resampled map object in the Volume Viewer, in my case its now ID #2).
-This will create a new .mrc file that we can use to calculate the FSC curve.
-We can also use this opportunity to save our final_avg_ali2ref.hdf file as an .mrc file in the same manner, for use with viewing in PyMOL later.
+This will create a new .mrc file that we can use to calculate the FSC curve (be sure to save it in the same directory as where your 6lyz_avg.mrc file is for the next step).

-Now go to your terminal (not in Chimera) and cd into the directory where you saved the new resampled MRC file and the final_avg_ali2ref.mrc file you also just made.
+Now go to your terminal (not in Chimera) and cd into the directory where you saved the new resampled MRC file and the 6lyz_avg.mrc file.
 We can use the e2proc3d.py program from EMAN2 to calculate an FSC curve with the following command:

 which will create a new file called 6lyz_pdb2map_fsc.txt containing our FSC curve comparing the averaged DENSS reconstruction and the aligned and resampled 6LYZ pdb model.